gabejg/DST-Assessment-01/README.md

 ## Requirements:

-Requirements for the Rmd files are given within each script, or can be installed in advance using:
+Requirements for the Rmd files are given within each script.

 Requirements for the Python code is given within each notebook.